 Here’s an example… this is a podcast episode I recorded with Mike Mueller, a well known WordPress, Facebook and all around website expert!
 The entire episode, plus the transcript, lives somewhere on this website, please feel free to listen, and/or read, the full conversation.

-Over the years, I’ve found that most of my paid work has been with small companies and professionals such as builders, inspectors and Realtors, instead of trying to land some huge corporate account, as their needs and budgets are usually beyond my comfort zone.
+Over the years, I’ve found that most of my paid work has been with small companies and professionals such as builders, inspectors and Realtors.
+Instead of trying to land huge corporate accounts, as their needs and budgets are usually beyond my comfort zone, I’ve chosen to work with industries and people that I can relate to, as I was once in those fields.
 As a result, my installation prices usually fall between $750 and $1,500, instead of the multi-thousand dollar price tags larger shops often charge for setting up a new website.